 Substance use – Prevent and reduce challenges related to tobacco, marijuana, and/or alcohol, such as anxiety, depression, and challenges in relationships

-Sliding scale: offered on an individual basis to clients who need a reduced fee
+Sliding scale: A sliding scale of $125 - $180 is offered to clients who need a reduced fee to receive therapy.

 Message to clients

 "I have expertise in the areas of anxiety, depression, self-esteem, relationship and family struggles, challenging adjustments and life transitions, grief and trauma.
 Most of my clients begin therapy hoping to heal relationships, alleviate emotional pain, fix problematic behaviors and improve their overall life satisfaction.
 And yet, despite their hope for the future and courage to begin therapy, getting started can feel scary and anxiety provoking.
 I will do my very best to help you feel relaxed and at ease.
 It has been my experience that my clients ultimately enjoy the process of becoming healthier and more self-aware.
 My approach to therapy is individualized.
 I take special care to create treatment plans that are unique to each person.
 I believe that life’s challenges represent opportunities for growth and that we are all inherently capable of tackling our problems and creating fulfilling, meaningful lives.
 I love my job because I am I able to help others find the relief and change they are looking for."

 Psychodynamic TherapyThe aim of psychodynamic therapy is to bring the unconscious mind into consciousness - helping individuals unravel, experience and understand their true, deep-rooted feelings in order to resolve them.
 It takes the view that our unconscious holds onto painful feelings and memories, and that the defenses we develop to ensure these difficult memories do not surface from our unconscious often do more harm than good.